bricc-lab/bricc-lab.github.io/_pages/aboutwebsite.md

 ---
-title: "NCL@MICS About the website"
+title: "BRICC@MICS About the website"
 layout: textlay
-excerpt: "About the website."
+excerpt: "BRICC@MICS About the website."
 sitemap: false
 permalink: /aboutwebsite.html
 ---